leddoo/kibi/plan/main.md

                 - type: not `has_loop` and not `has_assignment`.
                     - put in `elab_expr_as_type`?
             - join points.
+                - params: just the set of `Elaborator::locals` right?
             - `continue`.
             - `break` (`loop` and `do`).
         - assignment valiation: make sure the local is actually a `var`.